 - If your product is currently registered and the label has not changed from the previous year, please indicate NO LABEL CHANGES on your application.

-- Any product that you would like to DISCONTINUE must be paid for the next two years or submit a letter stating that the product is no longer in the channels of trade.
+- Any product that you would like to DISCONTINUE must be paid for the next two years or have a letter submitted stating that the product is no longer in the channels of trade.

 - Any registration not received by August 31 will receive a citation of $100.00 per company in addition to the registration fee and the late fee.
-If all fees are not paid within 15 days after receiving the first citation, a second citation will be issued and the citation will double to $200.00 per company.
-If all fees are not paid within 15 days after the second citation is received, the citation fee will double to $400.00 per company.
-If the third citation fee is not paid the Department may request a hearing with the company.
+If all fees are not paid within 15 days after receiving the citation, the citation will double to $200.00 per company.
+If all fees are not paid within another 15 days, the citation fee will double again to $400.00 per company.
+If the citation fee is not paid within 30 days the Department may request a hearing with the company.

 - Please submit the following information with the application: contact person, mailing address, phone number, fax number, email address for the contact person, and web site address for the company.
 If there is a change from the previous year, please send the correct information.

-- All 25(b) products are required to pay the annual registration fee.
+- All 25(b) and adjuvants products are required to be registered and pay the annual registration fee.